Collagen and eczema (atopic dermatitis)

 There are at least 28 different types of collagen, each with its own unique properties determined by the "arrangement" of its amino acids.
 Over 90% of the collagen in the human body is type 1 collagen; fibroblasts in the skin synthesize both type I and type IV collagen.

-Collagen, regardless of its origin, contains 19 amino acids, including hydroxyproline that does not occur in other proteins.
+Collagen, regardless of its origin, contains 19 amino acids, including hydroxyproline, which is not found in other proteins.
 Its typical amino acid composition is characterized by a high content of proline and glycine, as well as the absence of cysteine.
-Cysteine is a non-essential amino acid, which means that the body itself can manufacture this amino acid.
+Cysteine is a non-essential amino acid, which means that the body can manufacture this amino acid itself.

 Does the skin need collagen?

 Collagen synthesis is clearly an important part of skin health.
-But can this "glue-producing" (without collagen, your body would more or less collapse) protein really help with eczema?
+But can this "glue-producing" (without collagen, your body would more or less fall apart) protein really help with eczema?

 Collagen is an important part of the skin's barrier function.
 Insufficient collagen synthesis can lead to problems ranging from dry skin to poor wound healing.

-New studies seem to show a link between collagen supplementation and improved healing time/reduced inflammation in eczema patients.
+New studies seem to show a link between collagen supplements and improved healing time/reduced inflammation in eczema patients.

-A 2017 study led by the Japanese Institute of Investigative Dermatology found that eczema patients who took collagen peptides had lower blood levels of inflammatory cytokines and chemokines than eczema patients who did not supplement with a collagen supplement.
-Chemokines are a type of cytokines, which have the task of attracting and activating leukocytes during an infection.
-They do this by creating a chemical gradient that guides the leukocytes towards the focus of inflammation, a process called chemotaxis.
+A 2017 study led by the Japan Institute of Investigative Dermatology found that eczema patients who took collagen peptides had lower blood levels of inflammatory cytokines and chemokines than eczema patients who did not supplement with a collagen supplement.
+Chemokines are a type of cytokine that are responsible for attracting and activating leukocytes during an infection.
+They do this by creating a chemical gradient that guides the leukocytes towards the site of inflammation, a process called chemotaxis.

-In 2022, a Canadian study found that marine collagen, which is taken from fish, jellyfish and sponges, contributed to improved skin barrier function and faster healing of the skin.
-The reason for this seems to be that this type of collagen stimulates the migration of fibroblasts.
-We already know that fibroblasts play a key role in collagen synthesis; They also act as "flying troops" that migrate from their source to deal with damaged tissues.
+In 2022, a Canadian study found that marine collagen, which is taken from fish, jellyfish, and sponges, contributed to improved skin barrier function and faster skin healing.
+The reason for this appears to be that this type of collagen stimulates the migration of fibroblasts.
+We already know that fibroblasts play a key role in collagen synthesis; they also act as “flying troops” that migrate from their source to deal with damaged tissues.
 This migration is inhibited in eczema-prone skin.
-Marine collagen appears to improve the ability of dermal fibroblasts to migrate from the dermis to other layers of the skin needed during eczema.
+Marine collagen appears to improve the ability of dermal fibroblasts to migrate from the dermis to other layers of the skin, which is needed during eczema.

-Should you take a dietary supplement to combat eczema?
-When it comes to eczema, the answer seems to be a very strong "yes".
+Should you take a supplement to help with eczema?
+When it comes to eczema, the answer seems to be a resounding “yes.”
 The most promising studies in recent years have focused on hydrolyzed collagen.
-Look for supplements that contain "hydrolyzed collagen" or "collagen peptides" for best results.
-A hydrolyzed collagen powder is more easily absorbed by the body, as it is divided into smaller parts called peptides.
+Look for supplements that contain “hydrolyzed collagen” or “collagen peptides” for the best results.
+A hydrolyzed collagen powder is more easily absorbed by the body because it’s broken down into smaller pieces called peptides.

-There are almost 30 known types of collagen.
-Marine collagen is an excellent source of type 1 collagen, the type of collagen most common in the skin.
+There are nearly 30 known types of collagen.
+Marine collagen is an excellent source of type 1 collagen, the type of collagen most commonly found in the skin.

 Be careful when choosing a collagen supplement and choose a pure collagen without unnecessary additives or other unnecessary ingredients.

 Vitamin D plays a number of roles in health and disease prevention.
-For eczema, the main factor appears to relate to immune system regulation, with research showing that vitamin D can:
+For eczema, the main factor appears to be related to immune system regulation, with research showing that vitamin D can:

 • help modulate immune responses in various inflammatory and autoimmune diseases